Marek Niedźwiecki: Radio "Złote Przeboje", Warsaw, 1.12.2007 - 1.04 2010

 Although Polish Radio Three had been his dream work-place, in 2007 Marek Niedźwiecki decided to change the radio station and start working for Radio Złote Przeboje.

 This is what he says to justify his decision, which created a lot of turmoil, especially among fans: "I thought I was changing the radio station because I got offended by what was happening in Polish Radio Three at that moment.
 Radio Three Charts was about to celebrate its 25th anniversary and we were planning a big concert at Agrykola Stadium, but Krzysztof Skowroński, who was the CEO at the time, said that the concert was not to take place because it would be associated with the 25th anniversary of Martial Law.
 He also thought up these three-hour-long concerts on Friday mornings which meant that my programme "W tonacji Trójki" lasted 18 minutes instead of an hour."

 In Radio Złote Przeboje Marek Niedźwiecki had three programmes: The Charts, "Złote, słodsze, najsłodsze" and "Top Wszech Czasów", all three similar to the ones he used to have in Polish Radio Three.

 Polish Radio Three, Warsaw, 1.04 2010 - 17.05.2020

-Following the change in the management of Polish Radio Three, Marek Niedźwiecki decided to come back to his dream radio station.
-In all the interviews he always underlines that coming back to Polish Radio Three was like coming home.
+Following the change in the management of Polish Radio Three, Marek Niedźwiecki decided to return saying coming back to Polish Radio Three was like coming home.

 From this moment until 17.05.2020 Marek Niedźwiecki had several programmes throughout the week.
 On Mondays we could listen to him in the programme "Do południa" (9.00 – 12.00), on Thursday "W Tonacji Trójki" (15.00 – 16.00, later 14.00 - 15.00), on Friday either in LP3 (9.00 – 12.00) or The Charts (19.00 – 22.00) and sometimes in both, and on Saturday in "Markomania" (11.00 – 13.00).
 Also, he occasionally presented specific type of music, very calming and thought-provoking, before Easter (on Good Friday) and around All Saints Day (1 November) instead of The Charts.